 1 - 4:30 p.m.

-This program is approved by the Pennsylvania CLE Board for 3 hours of substantive CLE credit.
+This course is approved by the Pennsylvania CLE Board for 2 hours of Substantive CLE credit and 1 hour of Ethics CLE credit.

 Contact us at 412-396-1330 or firstname.lastname@example.org